shweta257/DataViz/hw3/readme.md

 When updating to another world cup, you fist have to clear the selections.
 Do this in the `clearMap()` function.
 This should remove highlights from countries and the markers representing winning teams.

 ## DONE!

-Your final solution should look something [like this](https://www.youtube.com/watch?v=s30Rp63AOkU)
+Your final solution should behave something [like this](https://www.youtube.com/watch?v=s30Rp63AOkU)

 ## Extra Credit

 Make all the countries respond to a click event by displaying a list of World Cups they participated in.
 Also display if they were ever winners or runner ups.
 Add this information to a new, separate panel.

 ## Grading

 The rubrics on the assignment are:

 35%: Part I: Bar chart shows current selection, with appropriate scales, axes, and coloring.
 Switching between the different attributes works.
 5%: Part II: Bars can be selected and are highlighted, the update functions for map and info panel are called with a single world cup object.
 20%: Part III: Text is properly displayed and updated in the info panel.
 20%: Part IV: Map is properly rendered including proper class/id assignment to the path elements.
 20%: Part V: Map updates correctly when user selects a year in the barChart.
 This includes correct styling of colors and position of markers on the map.